-As of 31.12.2013, the amount of BGN 1 072 thousand that is reported as work-in-progress represents accumulated expenses related to property sales in the vacation complex "Marina Cape" which shall be recognized as expenditures in the moment of the income recognition of property sale with notary need or with transfer of the right to use in compliance with the principle of matching revenues with expenses.
+The amount of BGN 795 thousand that is reported as work-in-progress represents accumulated expenses related to property sales in the vacation complex "Marina Cape" which shall be recognized as expenditures in the moment of the income recognition of property sale with notary need or with transfer of the right to use in compliance with the principle of matching revenues with expenses.
 Another BGN 261 thousand is also reported as work in progress and represents equipment bought for the restaurants and bars on site.